Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Introducing Thai basil pesto!
-Get ready to try something completely different.
-This recipe will take your taste buds on a flavour adventure.
-Thai basil grows abundantly in Thailand and is widely available in many Asian supermarkets.
+Thai basil pesto!
+Get ready for a unique taste experience.
+This recipe will take your taste buds on a flavor adventure.
+Thai basil thrives in Thailand and is commonly found in many Asian supermarkets.

-This recipe mimics the taste of store-bought Italian pesto but with a Thai influence.
-If you’re a huge fan of pesto, then get ready to make a considerable amount for future use.
-This pesto recipe yields 360 grams.
+Thai basil has subtle hints of licorice and star anise.
+This recipe captures the flavor of store-bought Italian pesto but with a Thai twist, and if you’re a big fan of pesto, get ready to make a substantial batch for future use.

 This recipe pairs well with a variety of dishes.
 It will work beautifully with pasta and provide a fresh take on Italian flavours but with an Asian twist.
 You can also use it as a marinade for grilled meats or seafood.
 Spread it on Asian-inspired sandwiches, or elevate your wraps.
 Drizzle it on top of the pizza.